 Ophthalmologist | Founder, Walton Vision

-Discuss the surgery day in detail with the patient and try to make him or her feel totally at ease
+12. Discuss the surgery day in detail with the patient and try to make them feel totally at ease

 I convey that I’ll be there every step of the way and will take care of them during the whole process.
 With eye surgery, we can tell the patient that it is relatively painless and that they will be very comfortable throughout the whole procedure.

 Basically, we try to convey that it will be a pleasant experience with a life-changing outcome so that the patient will hopefully be looking forward to the surgery.